HIGHLIGHTING TWENTY-SEVEN NW3 ELITE TITLES

-So, let’s all toot the horns of Anne, Maria, Cheryn, Sandy, Karen, Natalie, Bob, Tracey, Lisa, Beth, Maureen, Liz, Sue, myself and for that of all other handlers, who, like these handlers, have committed their hearts and souls to the sport of K9 Nose Work, and who have achieved so much!!
+So, let’s all toot the horns of Anne, Maria, Cheryn, Sandy, Karen, Natalie, Bob, Tracey, Lisa, Beth, Maureen, Liz, Sue, Janice, Lisa, Lisa, Roma, Helen, Rainer, Lisa, myself, Mavis, and Janet and for that of all other handlers, who, like these handlers, have committed their hearts and souls to the sport of K9 Nose Work, and who have achieved so much!!
 Super!!!!
 Certainly, I have committed my all to my students and I revel in each of their success!!
 I am so very proud of each of these handlers.
-And, their thirteen dogs, Rockit, a Malinois; Kirby, a Labrador Retriever; Crook, an Australian Cattle Dog; Hope, a German Shepherd; Taz, a Belgian Tervuren, Penny, a Labrador Retriever; Thorfinn, a Shetland Sheepdog, Gilly, a Hound, Maisie, a West Highland White Terrier, Summer, a Golden Retriever, Issac, an All-American, Dermot, a Belgian Tervuren, Shelby, a Long-Haired Jack Russell, Teddy, an Australian Shepherd and Cajun, a German Shepherd Dog, are just super, super working dogs.
+And, their twenty-seven dogs, Rockit, a Malinois; Kirby, a Labrador Retriever; Crook, an Australian Cattle Dog; Hope, a German Shepherd; Taz, a Belgian Tervuren; Penny, a Labrador Retriever; Thorfinn, a Shetland Sheepdog; Gilly, a Hound; Maisie, a West Highland White Terrier; Summer, a Golden Retriever; Issac, an All-American; Dermot, a Belgian Tervuren; Shelby, a Long-Haired Jack Russell; Teddy, an Australian Shepherd; Cajun, a German Shepherd Dog; Saoirse a German Shepherd Dog; Saju, a Malinois, Vindi, a Malinois; Zora, a Golden Retriever; and Gabby, an English Cocker Spaniel, Jack, Aimee and Willow, all Black Labs, Zuke, a German Shepherd and Kate, a Border Collie are just super, super working dogs.
 May the “source” continue to be found by all these dogs!!!

 Nose Work in New Jersey: Another NW3 Trial Review